 May interface with Microcomputer Specialist in Information Systems Services (ISS), and coordinates departmental needs and applications with ISS.
 May conduct employee evaluations or provide major input for evaluations of staff under the position’s direction.
-May coordinate with the organization staff, audio/visual technicians, printers, etc. to carry out information/promotional initiatives.
+May coordinate with the staff, audio/visual technicians, printers, etc. to carry out information/promotional initiatives.
 May maintain the department’s web site.
 Attends training and developmental activities as assigned.
 Performs related work as required.

 Knowledge, Abilities and Skills

 Considerable knowledge of rules, regulations, policies, ordinances, and procedures involved in the administration of assigned functions.
 Considerable knowledge of the principles of office management and clerical, statistical, and fiscal processing.
 Considerable knowledge of bookkeeping, purchasing, personnel transactions, budget, and statistical analysis and reporting.
 Knowledge of research techniques and the sources and availability of current information.
 Knowledge of protocol regarding print and electronic media.
 Ability to develop and assist in the installation of management systems, forms, and procedures.
 Ability to plan, organize, and supervise the work of subordinate personnel engaged in various clerical and technical administrative functions.
 Ability to carry out complex oral and written instructions and to communicate clearly and concisely, orally and in writing.
-Ability to establish and maintain effective working relationships with superiors, subordinates, City officials, and the public.
-Considerable skills in the use of microcomputer programs and applications used by the City.
+Ability to establish and maintain effective working relationships with superiors, subordinates, and the public.
+Considerable skills in the use of microcomputer programs and applications used by the organization.

 Minimum Training and Experience